ApplyPlease read these instructions carefully before you begin.

 EligibilityTo be eligible, the applicant must have at least one child under the age of 18.

-Visual artists practicing painting, sculpture, drawing, printmaking, film/video, and photography are encouraged to apply.
+Visual artists practicing painting, sculpture, drawing, printmaking, mixed-media and photography are encouraged to apply.

-At this time we are not accepting applications in the performing arts or music.
+At this time we are not accepting applications in the performing arts, film/video, or music.

 CriteriaWe seek to reward excellence.
-Your portfolio will assist us greatly in evaluating your work which may, but need not, refer to your parenting.
+Your portfolio--which may (but need not) allude to your parenting--will assist us in evaluating your work.
 We're also interested in hearing what your plans are, and how this award might assist you in attaining your goals.

 The application is very straightforward, and consists of 3 major parts:

 Contact InformationVery basic stuff.
-We need your contact information so we can keep you apprised of the status of your application.
+We need your contact information so we can keep you posted on the status of your application.

 Personal and Artistic InformationThis is your chance to tell us who you are as a person, an artist, and a parent.
 We've organized this into a few sections: